kellenmace/wp-admin-switcher/README.md

 ## Description ##

-A Google Chrome extension that enables you to switch to/from the WordPress Admin with a single keyboard shortcut or click.
+A Google Chrome extension that enables you to log in and switch to/from the WordPress Admin with a single keyboard shortcut or click.

 ## Use ##